Unleash the Power of the Picture

 See the Range of This Systems Versatility...

 The Multi-mode Universal Condenser in Action...

 Microscope System Pricing

-- Everything you need.
-This is our core educational health coach through alternative and complimentary medical doc microscope system that does it all in an easy and most efficient manner.
+- Exactly what you need.
+This is our core microscope system that is shown in the videos above that do it all in an easy and most efficient manner.
 2x, 4x, 10x, 20 & 40x phase objectives – all non-oil – gets you cleanly up and going with the best available technology.
 Dry layer, live cell, gingival, urine scanning, soil and water review, product checks, sperm motility, white blood cell counting and more.
-It’s an overall biological viewing and educational workhorse that has the capability of serving you for decades.
+It’s an overall biological viewing and educational super tool that has the capability of serving you for decades.

-- This system takes out the 4x objective and plugs in a 100x oil phase objective for increased resolution and magnification for the times you might want that.
+- This is our 'Most Popular' system where we take out the 4x objective and plug in a 100x oil phase objective for increased resolution and magnification for the times you might want that.
 It likely won’t be the day to day optic for most clinics, but when you want that close up detail view of an organism, or are having big screen live blood wine and cheese parties, this system will give you imaging with all the Olympus oil optic phase contrast brilliance.